 - Do no significant harm to any of the environmental objectives in the TR;

 - Be carried out in compliance with minimum (social) safeguards in the TR;

 - Comply with technical screening criteria in the TR.
 The technical screening needs to specify the performance requirements of any economic activity that determine under what conditions that activity (i) makes a substantial contribution to the given environmental objective, and (ii) does not significantly harm the other objectives.

-The Green Deal is considered one of the most important set of regulations, directives and laws ever to be presented by the EU.
+The Green Deal is considered one of the most important sets of regulations, directives, and laws ever to be presented by the EU.
 It is a translation of ambitions into binding legislation and it will guide future policy decisions towards and beyond 2050.
-Every sector will be influenced by the Green Deal and companies who adopt to the legislation and adjust their strategies sooner, rather than later, will be on the forefront in the coming years and into the future.
+Every sector will be influenced by the Green Deal and companies that adopt the legislation and adjust their strategies sooner, rather than later, will be at the forefront in the coming years and into the future.